lansalot/FreeRTK/rtk2go.md

 ![rtk2go registration](rtk2go1.png)

 Leave everything else at default, but put in a city and country.
+Do NOT tick the box about publishing from a static IP.

 ![rtk2go registration](rtk2go2.png)